 Yet, scrappy play was not the defining characteristic of the final tournament which saw more and more highlight-reel goals as anyone who watches the videos can attest.
-There have been goals a plenty since 1975: a total of 1,779 over 20 editions.
+There have been goals a plenty since 1975: a total of 1,683 over 19 editions.
 While this represents an average of almost 89 goals per edition, just a handful of teams claim the lion's share.
-Over the 43 years of the AFC Women's Asian CupTM, 41% of the goals have been scored by either China PR (367) or Japan (365).
+Over the 43 years of the AFC Women's Asian CupTM, 40% of the goals have been scored by either China PR (348) or Japan (347).
 DPR Korea, which rose to prominence since the early 1990s comes third with 242 or 14% of the overall total.
-Adding to the three teams that share 55% of the goals in the competition are four other teams sharing another 30%: Chinese Taipei with 172, Korea Republic at 160, Thailand scoring 108 and Australia with 89 tallies.
-While there is clearly a historical bias in terms of matches played, some teams punched above their weight and posted strong goals per match ratios such as New Zealand (for its one appearance) and India (1.9 over nine editions) while Uzbekistan compensated some goalless games with a number of high-scoring outings (1.4 over five editions); Kazakhstan which managed 1.8 goals per match (over three editions) was also able to record several highscoring performances.
+Adding to the three teams that share nearly 55% of the goals in the competition are three other teams sharing another 25%: Chinese Taipei with 166, Korea Republic at 149 and Thailand scoring 108 times.
+While there is clearly a historical bias in terms of matches played, some teams punched above their weight and posted strong goals per match ratios such as New Zealand (for its one appearance) and Indonesia (1.3 over 15 editions) while Uzbekistan compensated some goalless games with a number of highscoring outings (1.4 over five editions); Kazakhstan which managed 1.8 goals per match (over three editions) was also able to record several high-scoring performances.

-Obviously, some countries have played more matches after 20 editions of the tournament.
+Obviously, some countries have played more matches after 19 editions of the tournament.
 Many teams who were present in the beginning have been committed to the tournament since the first edition.
-Of those teams which participated in 1975, almost all were present for the 2022 tournament.
+Of those teams which participated in 1975, almost all are still present going into the 2022 final tournament.
 Only inaugural winners New Zealand have never returned after moving to Oceania.
 Hong Kong, Malaysia and Singapore played the qualifying rounds of 2022, with Thailand winning its group to join Australia who benefitted from a bye as 2018 runners-up.
-Of course, many others have joined the AFC Women's Asian CupTM adventure in the intervening years.
-From an initial six teams to growing to a record 28 teams from all AFC Zones registering for the 2022 Qualifiers, the tournament has gained momentum across the entire Continent.
+Of course, many others have joined the AFC Women's Asian Cup[TM] adventure in the intervening years.
+From an initial six teams to growing to a record 22 teams registering for the 2018 Qualifiers, the entire tournament was gaining momentum across the Continent.

 Over the years, some teams have met often.
 After the first six editions, the most recurrent matchups were Indonesia versus Chinese Taipei and Thailand versus India (four times).
 After 10 editions, Japan and Chinese Taipei had met seven times, including three Semi-finals.
 When the 15th edition ended, the Japan-Chinese Taipei fixture was still the most recurrent with four Semi-finals and two meetings for the third-place match.
 The second most common matchup through to 2006 had been DPR Korea against China PR (four times in the group phase, four Semi-final encounters and three finals).
-When considering all 20 prior editions, the DPR Korea against China PR clashes have been the most recurrent (13 times) with Chinese Taipei-Japan following close behind (12).
+When considering all 19 prior editions, the DPR Korea against China PR clashes have been the most recurrent (13 times) with Chinese Taipei-Japan following close behind (12).